RolandMunsil/Stepquencer/README.md

 There is a WAV file for each instrument that is used to make all of the notes of an instrument.
 These are all embedded in the built app.
 The \_colors.txt file specifies the color used to represent an instrument - it is just a list in the format \<instrument name\>|\<hex code for color\>

 The remaining files are:
-   * App.xaml/App.xaml.cs - the class for the entire program.
-Pretty much all it does is create the MainPage and handle the app when the user leaves the app.
+   * App.xaml/App.xaml.cs - the class representing the entire program.
+Pretty much all it does is create the MainPage and stop the song when the user leaves the app.
    * CustomScrollViewRenderer.cs - used for scrollbar rendering
    * FileUtilities.cs - contains methods and variables to help load and save songs and embedded resources.
    * firsttimesong.txt - the song that the user sees the first time they open the app.